 Don’t miss the opportunity to explore the Thousand Islands if you’re in the area.

 Highlights: Warm water for summer swimming, beautiful islands, history, bird life, rocky landscape, biodiversity, interesting geology

 Where: Gananoque is located on the St. Lawrence River, 150 km (93 mi) south of Ottawa, 300 km (186 mi) east of Toronto and 200 km (124 mi) west of Montreal.

-Grade: Easy but moderate if the weather turns and the wind picks up.
+Grade: Easy, but moderate if the weather turns and the wind picks up.

 Time Needed: A minimum of a half day and up to three or four days if you have the time to weave your way through the islands.
 Here’s what a 3 day kayaking trip looks like.

-When: Early May through to October
+Best time to kayak: Early May through to October

 How: Bring your own kayak or rent one in Gananoque from 1000 Islands Kayaking and launch from the docks behind their headquarters.